KnicKnic/WASM-ImageMagick/tests/rotate/readme.md

 I ended up just copying the wasm loading code to for expedience.

 # To run
-run from the root directory of the project (if on windows change "$PWD" to "%CD%")
+run from this directory after doing a build (if on windows change "$PWD" to "%CD%")
 ```
-docker run -v "$PWD":/code --rm -it --workdir /code node node  /code/tests/rotate/node.js
+docker run -v "$PWD":/code --rm -it --workdir /code node node  /code/node.js
 ```